USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 Daniel S. Katz is a pioneer in research software engineering, promoting the field and its professionals.
 He co-founded US-RSE and led working groups that established software citation standards, ensuring recognition for RSEs and their software in journals.
 Katz also co-founded the Journal of Open Source Software (JOSS), providing a platform for crediting research software work, and co-led the development of FAIR for Research Software (FAIR4RS) principles, promoting transparency and accessibility.
 Additionally, he co-founded and co-led the US Research Software Sustainability Institute (URSSI) and Research Software Alliance (ReSA), supporting the growth and sustainability of research software engineering.
-Katz has also co-organized numerous events and workshops, and has written extensively on RSEng, giving numerous talks.
+Katz has also co-organized numerous events and workshops, and has written extensively on research software engineering (RSEng), giving numerous talks.
 His work has helped shape the field, promoting recognition and value for research software and those who develop and maintain it.
 Through his tireless efforts, Katz has made a profound impact on the RSE community, both domestically and internationally.

 ### 🏆 Excellence in Service Award: Christina Maimone, Northwestern University